All Episodes

 We continue to lead the media pack, despite your best efforts to go out there and say that people like me are hypocrites.

-Well, in life, practically everybody is a hypocrite at one time or another, but it isn't a crime, and it doesn't disqualify somebody.
+Well, in life, practically everybody is a hypocrite at one time or another, but it isn't a crime and it doesn't disqualify somebody.

 All it is is an interesting debating point.

-But when you get down to what's right and wrong, good and bad, good and evil, moral or immoral.
+When you get down to what's right and wrong, good and bad, good and evil, moral or immoral, we can't count on you guys to give any guidance because you don't want any yourselves.

 Who's next?

-Uh Mary in St. Augustine, Florida.
+Mary in St. Augustine, Florida.

 Welcome to the program.